 Discussion

 The global rating of change (GRoC) approach is an anchor-based method that can be used to determine the minimum subjectively experienced difference for various outcome measures in psychology.
-We provided an illustrative example by estimating the minimum subjectively experienced difference for positive and negative affect as measured by the (5-point scale) PANAS.
-The estimated for the minimum subjectively experienced difference, after adjusting for the decrease in affect for the groups reporting that they felt the same, was xxx and xxx scale points for positive and negative affect, respectively.
-Given the uncertainty in the estimates (based on the confidence intervals), we can tentatively recommend that there needs to be a change of about x.x to x.x on the PANAS, on average, before people will deem a subjectively noticed change meaningful enough to report that they feel different.
-The corresponding standardized effect size estimates can be used as the smallest effect size of interest (SESOI) in a-priori power analyses and equivalence or minimal effect tests (Lakens, 2014; 2017).
-However, researchers should interpret the raw mean difference, particularly due to the extremely wide confidence interval around the standardized effect size estimates for positive affect.
-Note that we are only demonstrating how to interpret and use these estimates, but we urge researchers not to use the estimates from our study unless, for example, their samples are similar to ours (i.e., Dutch university students or UK nationals).
+We provided an illustrative example by estimating the minimum subjectively experienced difference for positive and negative affect as measured by the PANAS.
+We provide estimates for the relative difference, compared to those participants who report feeling ‘the same’, that lead participants to subjectively report feeling ‘a little more’ positive (M = 0.26) and ‘a little less’ negative (M = 0.20), as well as the difference that lead participants to subjectively report feeling ‘a little less’ positive (M = -0.39) and ‘a little more’ negative (M = -0.36).
+These estimates (or their corresponding standardized effect sizes) can be used as the smallest effect size of interest (SESOI) in a-priori power analyses, or as the boundaries for an equivalence range when performing an equivalence or minimal effect tests (Lakens, 2014; 2017), for studies that use the PANAS in the population our samples were drawn from (i.e., Dutch university students, and UK participants from Prolific).
+Our primary recommendation is not to adopt these specific estimates as a smallest effect size of interest, but to adopt anchor-based methods to determine the smallest effect size of interest for the measure you use in the populations you study.

 Since the GRoC method only requires adding a single anchor-item (for each domain of interest) to longitudinal designs, collecting such data should be feasible and easily implemented in existing research designs, such as when researchers examine test-retest reliability.
-By meta-analytically combining estimates, fields can establish precise estimates of the smallest effect size associated with the smallest meaningful difference.
-It is important not just to improve the precision of estimates, but also to examine their generalizability.
-Future research can collect data to provide increasingly precise estimates of the minimum subjectively experienced difference across different populations, in different contexts, and across different time periods (King, 2011; Wright et al., 2012).
-Although we observed no important differences (based on the overlaps between points estimates and their confidence intervals) in estimates between Dutch University and U.K. Prolific samples, nor between 2 or 5 days’ delay between T1 and T2, repeating this study in other contexts or other populations might yield different estimates, and some measures might be more context dependent than others.
+By meta-analytically combining estimates, fields can establish precise estimates of the smallest effect size associated with the smallest meaningful difference, examine their variability, and continue to develop best practices when implementing anchor-based methods.
+Although we observed no substantial differences (based on the overlap between points estimates and their confidence intervals) between samples drawn from Dutch university students and U.K. Prolific samples, nor between 2 or 5 days’ delay between T1 and T2, it is important not just to improve the precision of estimates, but also to examine their generalizability (King, 2011; Wright et al., 2012).
 Because high-precision estimates require large sample sizes (Maxwell, Kelley, & Rausch, 2008) establishing minimum subjectively experienced differences in specific research fields in psychology would benefit from a coordinated approach to data collection.

 The GRoC method is only one anchor-based approach.
 Alternative anchor-based approaches exist, such as asking a second individual (e.g., a therapist or close other) to rate the change between T1 and T2.
 In the Supplemental Materials, we present the results of a between-persons paradigm where people complete the positive items of the PANAS, discuss their current levels of positive affect with a partner, and then complete an anchor question about whether they believe they currently feel the same, slightly more or less positive, or a lot more or less positive, than their interaction partner—the estimates were similar to the within-person approach in the present paper.
-The between-person approach presented in the Supplemental Materials has been used in past research to estimate the minimum subjectively perceived difference in walking ability (Redelmeier, Bayoumi, Goldstein, & Guyatt, 1997).
+This between-person approach has been used in past research to estimate the minimum subjectively perceived difference in walking ability (Redelmeier, Bayoumi, Goldstein, & Guyatt, 1997).
 Such alternative paradigms might be worthwhile to examine in the future.